-Fossils can easily be found in the soil, and in between which can sometimes be found layers of sandstone (yellow sandstone of Rouffach).
+Fossils can easily be found in the soil, and in between can sometimes be found, layers of sandstone (yellow sandstone of Rouffach).

-This terroir produces wines of great finesse, powerful, well structured, fat, spicy and with a fantastic ageing potential !
+This terroir produces wines of great finesse, that are powerful, well structured, fat, spicy and has a fantastic ageing potential !

-Located south/south-east, at 340 meters in altitude, the Eichberg is naturally protected from rainfalls by the Vosges mountains, and benefits as a result from a dry and hot microclimate.
+Located south/south-east, at 340 meters in altitude, the Eichberg is naturally protected from rain by the Vosges mountains, and benefits as a result from a dry and hot microclimate.

-Land of choice for the Riesling, the Geisberg is located in Ribeauvillé.
-With its 8.53 ha, this is one of the smallest Grands Crus in Alsace, but one of the biggest by its terroir !
+The soil of choice for the Riesling, the Geisberg is located in Ribeauvillé.
+With its 8.53 ha, this is one of the smallest Grands Crus in Alsace but one of the grandest by its terroir !

-A soil made of limestone and sandstone marles, rich in mass of fallen rocks and dolomites fragments.
-Vertiginous slopes allow to elaborate a great Riesling, complex and powerful, with a remarkable delicacy.
+A soil made of limestone and sandstone marl, rich in mass of fallen rocks and dolomites fragments.
+Vertiginous slopes allows us to cultivate a great Riesling, complex and powerful, with a remarkable delicacy.

-Located at the top of the hill overlooking the city of Ingersheim, in an altitude of 250 metres, the Florimont soils are composed of limestone and clay.
+Located at the top of the hill overlooking the city of Ingersheim, at an altitude of 250 metres, the Florimont soils are composed of limestone and clay.

-Its privileged situation, in the surrounding of Colmar, protected by the Vosges moutains is characterized by low precipitations, in an average of 550 mm per year.
-A hot and dry climate with early maturity.
+Its privileged location, in the surroundings of Colmar, protected by the Vosges moutains, is characterized by low rainfall, at an average of 550 mm per year.
+A hot and dry climate with early ripening grapes.

-The Grand Cru Florimont wines are full-bodied and generous, persistent and with a great cellar potential.
+The Grand Cru Florimont wines are full-bodied and generous, persistent and with a great ageing potential.